 The more trained Safe Contacts you have in your school, the more opportunities you will have to impact a student's life and build a reliable support system.
 Students who feel safe in their school are more likely to report incidents of bullying, especially if there are authentic and approachable adults to turn to when they are ready to make the report.
-It's essential that staff members are trained and equipped with the tools they need to empower students and affirm them as individuals.
+It's essential that staff members are equipped with the tools they need to empower students and affirm them as individuals with the potential to advance the greater good of all.

-Safe Contacts should post a Dignity Revolution window cling in their classroom or work area so they can be easily recognized and identified by students.
+Safe Contacts should post a Dignity Revolution window cling in their classroom or work area so they can be easily recognized by student population.
 Safe Contacts need specialized training each year so they can continue to grow in their understanding of bullying.
-This training includes knowledge, skills, and role-playing exercises to help equip them when using the policies and reporting procedures.
+This training includes knowledge, skills, and role-playing exercises to help equip them when using the policies in place.
 We have included a Response Protocol for Complaint of Harassment or Bullying for your use.
-This is a detailed guideline, demonstrating the steps a Safe Contact should follow to report and resolve an event.
+This is a detailed guideline, demonstrating the steps a Safe Contact should follow to report and resolve a situation.
 It includes suggested questions, responses, and next steps.

-- As a Safe Contact, it is your responsibility to listen and focus on the student who is sharing a report with you. - Make sure the student knows that the bullying is not his fault. - Invite the student to come with you when you make the report so he doesn't feel abandoned or isolated during the report process. - Whenever possible, have the student involved in the complaint complete the top half of the report (see Sample Bullying or Harassment Report).
-By asking the student to complete the form, it empowers him to suggest and identify how he would like the incident resolved. - Always ask the student how he would like the situation managed and which steps should be taken to move forward. - If there is an issue brought to you that is too diificult, identify someone else you can go to for support and help with completing the reporting process.
+- As a Safe Contact, it is your responsibility to listen and focus on the student who is sharing a report with you. - Make sure the student knows that the bullying is not his or her fault. - Invite the student to come with you when you make the report so she doesn't feel abandoned or put-off. - Whenever possible, have the student involved in the complaint complete the top half of the report (see Sample Bullying/Harassment Form).
+By asking the student to complete the form, it empowers her to suggest and identify how she would like the incident resolved. - Always ask the student how he would like the situation handled and which steps should be taken to move forward. - If there is an issue brought to you that is too diificult, identify someone else you can go to for support and help with completing the reporting process.